Yeinkal/Carepath_Prediction_NLP/README.md

 Project dedicated to predict a patient activity using NLP approach.

-# List of modules
+# List of required modules
-ipykernel
-pandas
-Neomodel
-matplotlib
-networkx
-sklearn
+Please use the requirements.txt file to reproduce the environement